Table of Contents Search for printer HOME

 Computer modelers returned to their simulations of global temperature, and found they could get curves that matched the observations since the 1860s quite closely provided they included increases in sulfate aerosols as well as CO2.
 The key paper, constructed at the Hadley Centre for Climate Prediction and Research in the United Kingdom, took a model that coupled the atmosphere and oceans and ran it through the centuries as the CO2 level rose, once without aerosols and once with them.
 The latter was clearly a better match to the actual historical record.
 Published in 1995, the result made a strong impression on scientists.(87)

-Because aerosol pollution was greater in some regions than others, whereas CO2 levels were about the same everywhere, modelers could even try to disentangle the two influences.(88) To be sure, there was a risk that with aerosol effects poorly understood, the modelers might merely be adjusting their numbers until they reproduced the climate data, overlooking other possible factors.
+Because aerosol pollution was greater in some regions than others, whereas CO2 levels were about the same everywhere, modelers tried using that to disentangle the two influences.(88) To be sure, there was a risk that with aerosol effects poorly understood, the modelers might merely be adjusting their numbers until they reproduced the climate data, overlooking other possible factors.
 But the new results incorporating aerosols did give, for the first time ever, a plausible and consistent accounting of the main features of 20th-century climate.
 In particular, it was now confirmed that industrial pollution had been a strong factor in the mid-century dip of Northern Hemisphere temperatures.
 As Bryson had speculated back in the 1970s, the effects of aerosol emissions from human industry were comparable to the effects of a large volcanic eruption.
-These results led directly to a 1995 announcement by the Intergovernmental Panel on Climate Change (IPCC) that human influence on climate had probably become "discernible."
-Scientists might have been convinced of global warming a decade or so earlier, but for their failure to grasp the cooling effect of aerosols.
+These results played a major role in a 1995 announcement by the Intergovernmental Panel on Climate Change (IPCC) that human influence on climate had become "discernible."
+Scientists might have been convinced of global warming a decade earlier if they had been quicker to grasp the cooling effect of aerosols.

 <=>Models (GCMs)

 The reprieve from warming would be temporary.
-As CO2 and other greenhouse gases inexorably accumulated in the atmosphere, they were overtaking the now nearly stable level of aerosol pollution.
-The IPCC's next report, issued in 2001, pointed out how industrialized nations were taking steps to reduce pollution.
+As CO2 and other greenhouse gases inexorably accumulated in the atmosphere, they were overtaking the effects of aerosol pollution — which was no longer climbing.
+The IPCC's next report, issued in 2001, pointed out how industrialized nations were taking steps to reduce pollution, as people slowly realized that restricting emissions from burning fossil fuels could save countless lives.
 Considering various possibilities, the panel reported a high upper limit for where greenhouse warming might go during the 21st century: if the use of fossil fuels continued to expand at a breakneck pace while pollution controls restricted aerosols, global temperaturea might shoot up nearly 6°C.(89)

 =>International